qTipTip/SEAL/README.md

 1. Scalar Spline Functions;
 2. Parametric Spline Functions in arbitrary dimensions (Euclidean space of dimension d);
 3. Retrieving the control polygon of a SplineFunction for ease of plotting.
+4. Compute the Variation Diminishing Spline Approximation of a scalar / parametric function.